 *Joint School of Nanoscience and Nanoengineering of North Carolina A&T State University

-Like many engineering and structural industries, one of the major advancements in today’s construction of cooling tower framing is the use of polymer composites also known as fiberglass reinforced polymer (FRP) square tubes.
+Like many engineering and structural industries, one of the major advancements in today’s construction of cooling tower framing is the use of polymer composites also known as fiberglass reinforced polymer (FRP) structural tubing.
 Pultruded FRP fiberglass structure members are lighter and cheaper than steel, especially when factoring in expensive freight shipping.
-Unlike traditional wooden framed towers, they are unaffected by moisture, even after decades of exposure and direct contact with water, FRP members will not rot like wood in high moisture environments, such as that of inside a cooling tower.
+Unlike traditional wooden framed towers, even after decades of direct contact with water, FRP members will not rot like wood in high moisture environments, such as that of inside a cooling tower.

 A slight disadvantage of FRP framing is that the composite material is somewhat flexible making the material more susceptible to structural collapse, especially over time in strong wind and storm areas such as coastal plains, or when mechanical machinery causes induced vibration such as from a continuously running motor.
 Flexing causes movement and bolt friction to the drilled hole in the FRP fiberglass.
 With back and forth flexing movement, over time the bolt hole size slowly increases and the bigger the hole increases, the more rapid the pace is.
 This is especially true where contact is made with the bolt’s threading that now acts like a metal file on plastic fiberglass.
 Vibrations from running motors or other moving mechanical equipment can also cause hole wear in the FRP tubing.
 Eventually with continuous movement and flexing the cooling tower becomes more prone to a structural collapse.